 Koç University (KU), located in Istanbul, Turkey, was founded in 1993 as a non-profit private university in Istanbul.
 KU University is now one of the leading universities in Turkey, distinguished by the number of published articles per academic member as well as notable contributions to education, knowledge and services (inter-)nationally.
 KU University has 16 research centres including the Migration Research Center (MIREKOC), which studies the causes and consequences of international migration and transnationalism.

 University of Limerick (UL), located in Limerick, Ireland, is a public university, established in 1972, with a proven record of innovation in education and excellence in research and scholarship.
 It has a reputation for delivering research that impacts industry, society and the wider community.
-It was named ‘University of the Year 2015’ in the Sunday Times Good University Guide among others, due to its leading position in graduate employability and strong research commercialisation.
+It was named ‘University of the Year 2019’ in the Sunday Times Good University Guide among others, due to its leading position in graduate employability and strong cooperation with industry in both education (internships) and research.
 Adjacent to UL is Ireland’s first science/ technology park, which is home to over 80 organisations employing over 3,000 people.
 The University was nominated as an Erasmus Success Story by the EU in 2009 and 2010.

 * We warmly invite students to apply to the respective national master programmes if they are not eligible or not selected for the Global-MINDS programme or do not wish to take part in the Global-MINDS mobility scheme.